Crypto & Web3 content

 Content strategy

-The content strategy service starts with a topical authority audit: which entities the domain owns, which are contested, and which represent realistic near-term opportunities.
-Most clients find the topic they should be building around is not the one they came in with.
+The content strategy service starts with a topical authority roadmap: which entities the domain owns, which are contested, and which represent realistic near-term opportunities.
+The first stage is to identify the third-party sites which are currently telling your story in AI-generated answers, then we map out the content needed to replace them.
+Almost every audit surfaces the same finding: the topic worth owning is not the one they came in asking about.

 How it works

 Generic crypto writing does not earn citations or backlinks because it is not built to.
-CryptoContent.dev content follows a different production process from the first brief.
+Citable content is built differently:

 Entity mapping.
-Every article is built around the entities and co-occurring concepts Google and AI tools expect in a thorough treatment of the topic.
-Relevant protocols, people, regulatory bodies, events, and data sources appear as named entities attached to predicate statements.
-Entity name-drops add no semantic signal.
-Predicate statements do.
+Every article is built around the entities, co-occurring concepts and fan-out queries Google and AI tools expect in a thorough treatment of the topic.
+Relevant protocols, people, regulatory bodies, events, and data sources appear as named entities attached to predicate statements rather than simple entity name-drops which add no semantic signal.

 Technical accuracy.
 Articles are written for readers who already know the space.
-No explaining what a wallet is.
-No hedging on technical claims.
-Crypto communities notice imprecision within two paragraphs.
-AI tools that surface technically accurate content recognise the difference.
+No explaining what a wallet is or hedging on technical claims.
+Crypto communities notice imprecision and AI tools that surface technically accurate content recognise the difference.

 Semantic HTML with Article schema.
 Every article is delivered with Article schema populated, entity references in place, and internal links placed where the semantic context supports them.
-AI tools parse structured content.
-Unstructured content gets passed over.
+AI tools parse structured content and cite it.

 See what this looks like